apparition47/MailTrackerBlockerApp/README.md

 ### How to enable the Mail extension

 1. Open the Mail app.
-2. Go to Settings > Extensions.
+1. From the menu bar, open Settings > Extensions.
-3. Check `MailTrackerBlocker` to enable it.
-If you have multiple Message Security Extensions installed, set "Message security extension" to `MailTrackerBlocker` to ensure trackers are blocked.
-Note that only one message security extension can be active.
+1. Check `MailTrackerBlocker` to enable it.
+    * Mail allows only one active Message Security Extension at a time.
+If you have multiple installed, select `MailTrackerBlocker` from the "Message security extension:" dropdown at the bottom to enable the tracker report and to block unknown trackers.
-4. [Recommended] Images are safe for viewing now so to re-enable them: Goto Mail > Settings > Privacy > disable "Block All Remote Content".
+1. [Recommended] Images are safe for viewing now so to re-enable them: Goto Mail > Settings > Privacy > disable "Block All Remote Content".
-5. You should now see the ⓧ icon over the message pane header as you read your emails.
+1. You should now see the ⓧ icon over the message pane header as you read your emails.
 The extension is now enabled!

 #### Tracking Report